Indianapolis Drug Crimes Lawyer

 Either way, the drug crime attorney you choose for any drug arrests is vitally important.
 At Colasessano Law Office LLC, we have represented countless individuals in drug cases over the past three decades.
 We are knowledgeable about a wide range of plea scenarios in possession charges that may allow you to avoid a criminal conviction or plead guilty to a lesser offense.

-- Simple Possession: Having a small amount of a controlled substance for personal use.
+- Simple possession: Involves having a small amount of a controlled substance that appears intended for personal use.

 Drug Manufacturing Charges